adeineko/vid-app-rest/README.md

 > **Unauthenticated users**
 >
-> Can see only list of channels and Videos,
+> Can see  list of channels and Videos with its details,
 > no comments.
 Cannot access details about channels/comments
+>Cannot add channels, comments.
+Cannot delete anything
 >
 > **Authenticated user**
 >
 > Can access Channels, Comments, Videos and detailed pages of it, but cannot add/update/delete